Smart Tile Choices for Oakville & Burlington Renovations

 Kitchen: Balance Style and Function

 Kitchens are where most people get creative with tile, especially backsplashes.
 It’s the perfect space to add personality without taking over the room.
+What Works:- Backsplash Tile:

 - Subway (3″x6″) tiles in a stacked or herringbone layout = classic and clean